• Skip to primary navigation

 Mt Diablo State Park 6

-Located at about 2,800 feet, the Juniper campground has one of the best views ever!
+Located at about 2,800 feet, the Juniper Campground has one of the best views I have ever seen from a campground!
 If you get a parking spot, you can wake up to a fantastic vista and just sit and relax there for the sunset.
-Easily worth its 30 dollars a night fee and one of my favorite campgrounds for a view in California.
+Easily worth the 30 dollars a night fee and one of my favorite campgrounds for a view in California.

 Mt Diablo Summit